Deterministic Networking (detnet) Internet Drafts

 Working Group: Deterministic Networking (detnet)

-Aiming at scaling deterministic networks, this document describes the technical and operational requirements when the network has large variation in latency among hops, great number of flows and/or multiple domains without the same time source.
-Different deterministic levels of applications co-exist and are transported in such a network.
+Aiming to scale deterministic networks, this document describes the technical and operational requirements when the network has a large variation in latency among hops, a great number of flows and/or multiple domains that do not share the same time source.
+Applications with varying levels of determinism co-exist and are transported in such a network.
 This document also describes the corresponding Deterministic Networking (DetNet) data plane enhancement requirements.

 Working Group: Deterministic Networking (detnet)